Brooks-Mitchell/Brooks-Mitchell/README.md

 - Excited to use my problem-solving skills and creativity to create products and services to deliver results
 - Graduating in May 2023 with a B.S. in Software Developement
-- Looking for a fullstack intership
+- Currently looking for entry-level full-stack opportunities!
+I'm also open to SDET and DevOps.